CIS565-Fall-2016/Project1-CUDA-Flocking/README.md

 | Coherent uniform grid (avg cuda time per frame (ms))  |    0.00126  |   0.0014   |    0.00169   |    0.00232        |0.00278 | 0.00407|
 * Performance comparison with particle number fixed (5000).

+As expected, as the number of particles grows, the average cuda time each implementation increases.
+However the scatted uniform grid method has achieved a significant speed up from naive search, while the coherent uniform grid method improves the speed up a lot more.
+* Possible reasons explaining the speed up from naive search to scatter uniform grid (typically consider two major factors):
+1. in terms of searching, the complexity of single thread for naive search is O(N), where N is the number of particles; in comparison, the average complexity of scattered uniform grid is O(8/G*N), where G is the number of grids.
+Theoretically increasing G contributes to a reduced complexity of searching.
+2. However, the sorting involved in the scatted uniform grid should add on to the complexity, the typical complexity of the thrust-sort-by-key implementation for sequential frame update is currently unknown.
+* Why does coherent uniform grid significantly improve the performance of scattered uniform grid?
+We reshuffled the boid data such that the velocities and positions of boids in each cell are contiguous in memory, in this way we have direct access to the vel/pos data without memory accessing to the intermediate buffer.
+Since GPU has very limited amount of cache for each thread/ALU, fetching data via pointers causes frequent jumping around in memory which is quiet inefficient for GPU architecture.

 ![](images/performance-2.JPG)

 |                        | Blocksize=64| Blocksize=128 | Blocksize=192| Blocksize=256 |